sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Target Endpoint Label:

-: A specific endpoint label that is used to identify a specific Target Endpoint; also referred to as TE label.
-If used in content-metadata, this label is called data source.
+: A specific endpoint label that refers to a target endpoint identifier used to identify a specific target endpoint (also referred to as TE label).
+In content-metadata, this label is called data source.

 Target Endpoint Profile: